althonos/pyjess/docs/index.rst

 Setup
 -----

+PyJess is available for all modern Python versions (3.6+).

 Run ``pip install pyjess`` in a shell to download the latest release from PyPI, or have a look at the :doc:`Installation page <guide/install>` to find other ways